SiddheshVPatil/Image-captioning/README.md

 1) Open the notebook in Google Colab or your preferred environment.

-2)Make sure you have the required libraries installed.
+2) Make sure you have the required libraries installed.

 Run the cells — the image will be loaded automatically from the given path.